bobosola/simplealbum/README.md

 # Non-Features

-These features have been deliberately omitted.
-Use your favourite LLM to add them if you need them.
+These features have been deliberately omitted (KISS principle again):

 - No ability to rename or reorder your photos — rename them alphabetically if you want to change the display order or name
 - No ability to allow different user perms — everyone can see all the photos